Basrandir/basrandir.github.io/_posts/2016-01-25-encrypted-btrfs-archlinux.md

     cryptsetup open /dev/sda3 btrfsroot

-Replace btrfsroot with any preferred name.
-This will map the LUKS container to /dev/mapper/btrfsroot.
+Replace `btrfsroot` with any preferred name.
+This will map the LUKS container to `/dev/mapper/btrfsroot`.

 Create the btrfs filesystem: